andrii-vasyliev/demo-fastapi-for-robotframework-test-suite/readme.md

     Logs should not contain errors.

-6. To stop and remove container, use following commands:
+6. To stop and remove container and image, use following commands:

     `docker stop demo--customers-api`

     `docker rm demo--customers-api`

+    `docker image rm demo--customers-api`